testor2897/Ellipse-Regression-Editor/README.md

 [Sample Header](Sample_Data/Sample_16.csv "")

-as well as x nad y in rows with other separators (tab, space or semicolon):
+as well as x and y in rows with other separators (tab, space or semicolon):

 [Sample Rows](Sample_Data/Sample_17.csv "")